kmkr/splendid-nudibranch/content.md

 DSC02971.jpg

-Title	Swimming Crab
+Title	Harlequin Swimming Crab
+Latin	Lissocarcinus laevis
-Latin	Carupa sp.
-(Porcellanella triloba?) (not confirmed) Tags	anilao 2014 crab philippines
+Tags	anilao 2014 crab philippines
-Desc
+Desc	This cool crab is part of a family that, with the help of a pair of broad paddle-like legs, can swim.
+It's around one centimeter long and can be seen around tube anemones.

 DSC02984.jpg